Lifestyle

 • Increased anxiety or irritability

-In my clinical experience, CCD is vastly underdiagnosed.
-Many owners assume that a dog slowing down or ignoring commands is just a physical issue, but often the brain requires just as much support as the joints.
+In my clinical experience, CCD is under-recognised.
+Many owners assume that a dog slowing down or ignoring cues is just a physical issue, but often the brain requires just as much support as the joints.

-Key Takeaway: Canine cognitive dysfunction is a medical condition, not just 'old age', and early detection allows for better management.
+Key Takeaway: Canine cognitive dysfunction is a medical condition, not just old age, and earlier recognition allows for better management.

 What are the most common signs of dog dementia?

 When assessing a senior patient in my clinic, I often use the acronym DISHA to categorise the symptoms of cognitive decline.
 This helps us separate general ageing issues from neurological changes.
-Identifying these signs early can make a profound difference in your dog's treatment plan.
+Identifying these signs early can make a meaningful difference to your dog's support plan.

-Interactions: A once cuddly dog may become withdrawn or even irritable when touched.
-Conversely, some dogs become "velcro dogs", suffering from separation anxiety and needing constant reassurance from their owners.
+Interactions: A once cuddly dog may become withdrawn or irritable when touched.
+Conversely, some dogs become much more clingy and need constant reassurance from their owners.

-Sleep-Wake Cycles: This is often the most distressing sign for owners.
+Sleep-Wake Cycles: This is often one of the most distressing signs for owners.
 Dogs with CCD frequently sleep more during the day but pace, whine, or bark throughout the night.
-This condition, often referred to as "sundowning", can disrupt the entire household.

 Housetraining: A dog that has been clean indoors for years may suddenly start having accidents inside.
-This is not usually due to defiance but because they have forgotten the signals or the location of the door.
+This is not usually due to defiance, but because they have forgotten the signal or become confused.

-Activity Levels: You may observe repetitive behaviours, such as pacing in circles, or a general decrease in interest regarding toys, walks, or food.
+Activity Levels: You may observe repetitive behaviours, such as pacing in circles, or a general decrease in interest in toys, walks, or food.

-If you spot these signs, it is vital to rule out other causes.
-For example, signs of arthritis in dogs can often look like a reluctance to move, which mimics depression or lethargy.
+If you spot these signs, it is important to rule out other causes.
+For example, signs of arthritis in dogs can sometimes look like reluctance to move, which may be mistaken for lethargy or depression.

-Key Takeaway: The DISHA acronym (Disorientation, Interactions, Sleep, Housetraining, Activity) is the gold standard for identifying cognitive decline.
+Key Takeaway: The DISHA framework - Disorientation, Interactions, Sleep, Housetraining, and Activity - is a useful way to spot possible cognitive decline.

 Why is my senior dog anxious at night?

-I often see anxious dogs in my clinic whose owners are exhausted from lack of sleep.
-It is important to understand that your dog is not being naughty; they are likely confused and frightened.
-Supporting them with a consistent routine and potentially probiotics for anxiety can sometimes help settle them by influencing the gut-brain axis.
+I often see anxious older dogs in my clinic whose owners are exhausted from lack of sleep.
+It is important to understand that your dog is not being naughty; they are often confused and unsettled.
+Supporting them with a consistent routine and, in some cases, broader probiotics for anxiety support may be helpful as part of a wider plan.

-Key Takeaway: Night-time pacing and vocalisation are often caused by disrupted sleep cycles and increased anxiety associated with CCD.
+Key Takeaway: Night-time pacing and vocalisation are often linked to disrupted sleep cycles and increased anxiety in dogs with CCD.

 Vet's Insight: The Case of Buster